mexiquin/qjasper.com/content/en/Projects/mserv/mserv-0_8.md

 # Final Thoughts
-As of right now, there are still lots of little typos and inaccuracies in the project.
+As of right now, there are still lots of little typos and inaccuracies within the project.
 I've already found multiple as I write this page 😩

-I think once I'm able to implement a CI/CD solution for this project, little errors like this should iron out much quicker.
-But, until then, feel free to create an Issue on the [Gitlab](https://gitlab.com/mexiquin/mserv) page, and help me get my priorities straight!
+I think once I'm able to implement CI/CD for this project, little errors like this should iron out much quicker.
+But, until then, feel free to create an Issue on the [Github](https://github.com/mexiquin/mserv) repo, and help me get my priorities straight!

 *-Take it easy*